Last Updated on November 15, 2023

 Another huge part of the Session Zero experience is making characters.

-Some DMs like (or tolerate) it if you show up to Session Zero with a fully-fledged character.
+Some DMs like it if you show up to Session Zero with a fully-fledged character.
 Some of them would rather you make a character that explicitly fits within the campaign you’re about to begin.